Vivek-raj/MEAN-REST/README.md

 #REST API in MEAN Stack
 <h2>Introduction</h2>
-<p>Building a REST API using the MEAN stack is piece of cake.
+<p>Building a REST API using the MEAN stack is a piece of cake.
 Its pretty simple to build up the application.
 <br/>Follow the below steps and your application will be up and ready in no time.
 </br>(Install Postman API cleint)</p>
 <h2>Download and Installation:</h2>